ShawnO86/Vue.js/world_weather/README.md

 ### TO DO:
-~~Use current weather endpoint for weather by the hour + severe weather alerts for header area,~~ ~~Use GeoLocation for inital load of weather data,~~ Add conditional styles to weather/news buttons when enabled, Add nighttime color styling and ability to switch automatically based on local time
+~~Use current weather endpoint for weather by the hour + severe weather alerts for header area,~~ ~~Use GeoLocation for inital load of weather data,~~ Set up post endpoint to add location data and news category input seperatly, Seperate get endpoints to send weather and news data seperatly, Add conditional styles to weather/news buttons when active, Add nighttime color styling and ability to switch automatically based on local time